Stepan Ryabchenko: Work

 Stepan Ryabchenko uses a broad range of computer software and digital technologies to create large-scale digital prints, animations, sculptures, light installations, and videos representing his own digital universe, populated with fictional characters, surrealistic plant and animal forms, and visualizations of computer viruses.
-His futuristic visual language, which moves between abstract and figurative forms, explores our relationship to virtual spaces and the natural environment.
+His visual language, which moves between abstract and figurative forms, explores people's relationships to virtual spaces and the natural environment.